tap349/tap349.github.io/_posts/2017-08-01-elixir-troubleshooting.md

-- agent value is attempted to be retrieved to delete user rate from store but store PID (that is agent PID) is gone now which results into error (this error is raised manually when store PID is not found in ETS table)
+- agent value is attempted to be retrieved to delete user rate from store but store PID (that is agent PID) is gone now which results into error (this error is raised manually when store PID is not found in registry)

-once again IDK how to solve this problem propertly - this must be a rare case so I've just made error text more informative.
+once again IDK how to solve this problem properly - this must be a rare case so I've just made error message more informative.

 pacificnew: no such file or directory
 -------------------------------------